 Cohu may match participant contributions to the Deferred Compensation Plan on up to 4% of the participant's annual salary in excess of the specified annual compensation limit allowed under the Code for contributions under our 401(k) plan.
-The annual limit, which is indexed, was \$245,000 for both 2010 and 2009.
+The annual limit, which is indexed, was \$245,000 for 2011.
 The Cohu matching contributions and any deemed investment earnings attributable to these contributions will be 100% vested when the participant has two years of service with Cohu.
 Prior to that time, such amounts are unvested.
 Participant contributions and deemed investment earnings are 100% vested at all times.
-Due to the continuing global recession and resulting deterioration of business conditions in the semiconductor equipment industry, Cohu did not match any participant contributions to the Deferred Compensation Plan made for fiscal 2010.
-For additional information on the Deferred Compensation Plan see "2010 Nonqualified Deferred Compensation" included below.
+Due to the continuing uncertainty regarding business conditions in the semiconductor equipment industry, Cohu did not match any participant contributions to the Deferred Compensation Plan made for fiscal 2011.
+For additional information on the Deferred Compensation Plan see "2011 Nonqualified Deferred Compensation" included below.